‘United against racism’, Germans stage mass protest against far right | Malay Mail

 Nevertheless, the number of violent attacks on refugees and asylum shelters in Germany has fallen sharply in the first half of this year.

-Two companies have also warned their German employees about the dangers of populism before the regional election in Bavaria. — Reuters
+Two companies have also warned their German employees about the dangers of populism before the regional election in Bavaria while the head of the BDI industry association has said the economy could be hurt by a wave of nationalism. — Reuters